Some More Crochet Easter Eggs

 10. The Continuous Join as you go

-This is one that’s easy once you have seen a demonstration.
+This one is easy once you have seen a demonstration.
 I tried to make it up once and got in a right pickle!

 11. The Fancy Continuous Join as you go